 The cargo coming through the Port of New Orleans is diverse, including items such as apparel, food products, and consumer merchandise.
 Other top commodities include steel, rubber, chemicals, wood, and coffee.
 Big cruise companies like Carnival Cruise Lines, Norwegian Cruise Lines, and Royal Caribbean Cruise Lines all pass through the port regularly.
 Many shipbuilding, shipping, logistics, and other related maritime firms are located in New Orleans as well.

-Major firms include:
+Major firms at the Port of New Orleans include:

-Meanwhile, Expeditors International handles:
+- Expeditors International

-Burns, amputation, and spine injuries are a few of the most common injuries experienced by offshore workers, seamen, and maritime workers at the Port of New Orleans.
-These injuries may not only require extensive medical care and lead to considerable medical bills, but they may impact a worker’s lifelong earning capacity, costing families long-term provision and support.
-Our offshore injury attorneys recognize this and therefore fight for maximum compensation in every case we handle, from a Jones Act claim for head trauma sustained due to a vessel owner's negligence to a Death on the High Seas Act claim involving fatal offshore injuries.
+Burns, amputations, and spine injuries are just a few of the injuries that may be experienced by longshoremen, seamen, and maritime workers at the Port of New Orleans.
+These injuries may not only require extensive medical care and lead to considerable medical bills, but they can also impact a worker’s lifelong earning capacity, costing families their long-term provision and support.
+Whether you were in an accident aboard a vessel traveling to or from this port of call or you were injured in the harbor or nearby, you might be entitled to financial compensation.

 Without experienced help, however, your ability to recover a fair settlement is limited.
 Now is the time to schedule a free consultation with an offshore injury lawyer at Arnold & Itkin.
 We can provide you with the information you need to make the right choices about filing a claim under the Jones Act, Longshore and Harbor Workers Compensation Act, or other maritime laws.
 Our Port of New Orleans maritime attorneys fight for maximum compensation in every case we handle, and we charge nothing upfront.
 There’s no fee unless and until we win the case.